juliamertz/zinc/readme.md

 # My unnamed and unfinished language

-## Known bugs
-- The first statement in a file will fail to parse if there is missing whitespace e.g. `let val=10` will fail but `let val = 10` works fine, this is probably caused by the parsers initialization step where it advances twice.

 ### A file is a module

 Each file should be considered it's own module like zig does it